SELECT sqltext.TEXT,

 ALTER DATABASE dbName SET SAFETY OFF

---Run on mirror if principal isn't available
+GO--Run on mirror if principal isn't available

 USE